 To drain the water from the BCD, reinstall the over pressure relief valve, and orally inflate the vest.
 Turn the vest upside down so that the drain hose is at the lowest point.
 Depress the inflator button and squeeze the vest.
 The sudden rush of air should force the remaining water to exit from the interior of the vest through the inflator hose.
 Backs flush the auto inflator with clean fresh water by filling the BC (which has already been rinsed clean) and then flushing out the water though the mail quick disconnect fitting.

-After diving rinse thoroughly with fresh water and hang to dry.
-Once dry keep suit away from direct sunlight to prevent damage.
-When possible, soak your suit in a large tub, using an ounce of wetsuit shampoo, giving it several fresh water rinses.
+After diving rinse thoroughly with Wet Suit Shampoo, rinse with fresh water and hang on a Wet Suit Hanger available at US Scuba to dry.?
+Once dry keep suit away from direct sunlight to prevent damage.??
+When possible, soak your suit in a large tub, using an ounce of wetsuit shampoo, giving it several fresh water rinses.?
 It is recommended that you wash and dry your suit right side out to prevent creasing.

 While washing, check for leaks or tears, especially around the seams, knees and the seat.
 Fill different parts of the wetsuit with water to create a balloon effect and mark any spots where the water leaks out.
 Repairs should be made only after the suit is completely dry.
 While rinsing, work the zippers and twist locks to insure that all salt or sand particles are rinsed free.

-Make sure the suit is completely dry before storage, and always store it at a constant temperature away from smog, heat and sunlight.
-If it is stored on a hanger, use an extra-wide, smooth hanger.
+Make sure the suit is completely dry before storage, and always store it at a constant temperature away from electric motors, smog, heat and sunlight.
+Hang it on a specially designed wet suit hanger from US Scuba Center or use an extra-wide, smooth hanger.
 Never fold or stuff a wetsuit into a diving bag for storage.
 You may also store your wetsuit in a large plastic bag, such as a trash bag, sealed tightly to protect it from exposure to ozone, smog or gas fumes from your garage that would attack the rubber.
 Just ensure that it is perfectly dry first.

 Wetsuit Repairs